MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-configure-encryption-tsql.md

 As any query that uses a server-side secure enclave, an `ALTER TABLE`/`ALTER COLUMN` statement that triggers in-place encryption must be sent over a connection with Always Encrypted and enclave computations enabled.

-The remainder of this article describes how to trigger in-place encryption  using `ALTER TABLE`/`ALTER COLUMN` from SQL Server Management Studio.
+The remainder of this article describes how to trigger in-place encryption using the `ALTER TABLE`/`ALTER COLUMN` statement from SQL Server Management Studio.
 Alternatively, you can issue `ALTER TABLE`/`ALTER COLUMN` from your application.

 > [!NOTE]
-> Currently, tools other than SSMS, including the [Invoke-Sqlcmd](https://docs.microsoft.com/en-us/powershell/module/sqlserver/invoke-sqlcmd) cmdlet in the SqlServer PowerShell module and [sqlcmd](../../../tools/sqlcmd-utility.md), do not support using `ALTER TABLE`/`ALTER COLUMN` for in-place cryptographic operations.
+> Currently, tools other than SSMS, including the [Invoke-Sqlcmd](https://docs.microsoft.com/powershell/module/sqlserver/invoke-sqlcmd) cmdlet in the SqlServer PowerShell module and [sqlcmd](../../../tools/sqlcmd-utility.md), do not support using `ALTER TABLE`/`ALTER COLUMN` for in-place cryptographic operations.

 ## Perform in-place encryption with Transact-SQL in SSMS
 ### Pre-requisites